NRM87/SudokuSolver/README.md

 # SudokuSolver
-Program to automatically solve sudoku puzzles given 9x9 int array using recursion and backtracking.
+A Java class that holds a 9x9 grid of integers 0-9 representing a Sudoku puzzle (0 represents an unsolved space).
+The class has an internal algorithm to automatically "solve" objects of the class according to standard sudoku rules.
+The algorithm is a brute-force one using recursion and backtracking.

 8/16/2022: This was my first program I "uploaded" to GitHub.
 I did not know how to use GitHub back then, hence why the code is copy-pasted into a markdown file.
 The code should all work fine copy and pasted though.